dios-os/lite-node/README.md

 ---

 ## Conclusion
-You have now successfully set up VS Code and run the blockchain synchronization program!
+You have now successfully set up VS Code and run the DIOS Node Program!
 If you need further help, contact the project owner or refer to the official documentation of Node.js and VS Code.